openfisca/openfisca-doc/en/contribute/guidelines.md

 ## Opening issues

+Each OpenFisca repository has its own issues.
+See [OpenFisca repositories](https://github.com/openfisca).

+When an issue does not concern a repository in particular, it must be opened in [OpenFisca-Core](https://github.com/openfisca/openfisca-core).
+In this case the issue should have the "all-packages" label.

 When opening a new issue, please take the following steps:
 - try to be as explicit as possible when describing the problem
 - try to include a minimal reproducible test case